 Near Grotte di Stiffe

 Grotte di Stiffe is in a very beautiful part of central Italy's Abruzzo region, about 17 kilometers (11 miles) southeast of the city of L'Aquila.
-While you're in the area, visit L'Aquila to see its medieval quarter, the Fountain of 99 Spouts, Renaissance squares and buildings, and its castle, the Spanish Fort, that houses the National Museum of Abruzzo.
+L'Aquila's medieval quarter was badly damaged in a devastating 2009 earthquake.
+While parts of it are still closed to visitors, highlights that are open include the Fountain of 99 Spouts, Renaissance squares, and buildings, and its castle, the Spanish Fort, that houses the National Museum of Abruzzo.

 As you drive to Grotte di Stiffe, you'll see picturesque medieval villages and castles dotting the hillsides so you could easily spend a whole day exploring this area.